 ATA: We must require evidence that desiccated thyroid therapy has “superiority” over levothyroxine, our preferred therapy, before allowing anyone to deviate from today’s standard of care.

-(P. S. We admit that a “superiority” drug trial is usually only required to test “new and experimental” pharmaceuticals, but that we want this kind of trial to be applied to re-validate a pharmaceutical that has long ago been approved by Health Canada and the FDA, and which, despite continuous clinical use, has raised no major red flags in the FDA’s side-effect reporting databases in comparison to the side effects noted for levothyroxine.
+… We [the ATA] admit that a “superiority” drug trial is usually only required to test “new and experimental” pharmaceuticals, but that we want this kind of trial to be applied to re-validate a pharmaceutical that has long ago been regulated by national agencies like Health Canada and our country’s FDA, and which, despite continuous clinical use, has raised no major red flags in the FDA’s side-effect reporting databases in comparison to the side effects noted for levothyroxine.
 We do not identify which superiority trials were successfully conducted in the 1960s and 1970s to validate levothyroxine monotherapy at the time when those who supported it were advocating for it to become the preferred mode of therapy.)

 ATA: We acknowledge that desiccated thyroid contains T4 and T3 also found in synthetic preparations and that its “bioavailability” is the same as synthetic preparations.